akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 Each of these two axes take into account several criteria to come up with an overall **quality score** for each product of your catalog.

 ::: ee
-The consistency axis is available in an Enterprise Edition feature
+The consistency axis is available in an Enterprise Edition feature.
 :::

 ## How is the quality score calculated?